marcorinck/angular-growl/README.md

 ````

 Server messages will be created with default TTL.

+##Changelog

+**0.5.0** - 18 Mar 2014
+* Manually merged some pull requests from the original branch
+* Fixed bower.json file to include itself and the css file
+* [BREAK] changed the function names to add growl notifications to be a shorter (success, info, warning, error VS addSuccessMessage, addInfoMessage...)

+**0.4.0** - 19th Nov 2013

+* updated dependency to angularJS 1.2.x, angular-growl does not work with 1.0.x anymore (BREAKING CHANGE)
+* new option: only display unique messages, which is the new default, disable to allow same message more than once (BREAKING CHANGE)
+* new option: allow html tags in messages, default is off  you need to

+**0.3.1** - 1st Oct 2013

+* bugfix: translating of messages works again
+* change: also set alert css classes introduced by bootstrap 3

+**0.3.0** - 26th Sept 2013

+* adding css animations support via ngAnimate (for angularJS >= 1.2)
+* ability to configure server message keys

+**0.2.0** - 22nd Sept 2013

+* reworking, bugfixing and documenting handling of server sent messages/notifications
+* externalizing css styles of growl class
+* provide minified versions of js and css files in build folder

+**0.1.3**  - 20th Sept 2013

+* introducing ttl config option, fixes #2

 #Thanks
 Thanks Marco Rinck for the original code, the following people have contributed to this project: